 Independent driver (you own your truck and arrange your own hauls)

 If you're an employee of a trucking company, you most likely won't need to worry about these costs.

 Commercial Vehicle Insurance 101

-The average cost of insuring a vehicle for personal use in the U.S. was about $840 per year in 2013, but commercial policies may run several hundred dollars more, and can climb to more than $10,000 for a fully insured tractor trailer.
-Fortunately, there are lots of options for "gig" workers who need to supplement their personal insurance.
+The average cost of insuring a vehicle for personal use in the U.S. was about $840 per year in 2013, but commercial policies may run several hundred dollars more, and they can climb to more than $10,000 for a fully insured tractor-trailer.
+Fortunately, there are lots of options for "gig" workers who need to supplement their insurance.

 Jobs That Require Commercial Vehicle Insurance